-A total of sixty-four credit hours is required for the Associate of Arts degree.
+A total of sixty-four credit hours is required for the Associate of Arts degree in Liberal Arts.
 Of these credit hours, thirty-nine credit hours must consist of general education "core" classes.
 A complete listing of core classes is found in the Degree Requirements section in this Handbook.
 It is important to refer back to that section when planning your coursework with your advisor.

 In addition to these thirty-nine credit hours of general education "core" requirements, students must complete a minimum of twenty-five elective credit hours.
-Students may opt to take a set of courses in one of three areas of specialization or focus: Early Childhood Education, Business, or Human Services.
+Students may opt to take a set of courses in areas of specialization or focus.
 These areas of focus are referred to as pathways since these are not equivalent to a major, minor, or concentration as defined by the Ohio Department of Higher Education.
-Chatfield's pathway programs have features of a major, minor, and concentration and are designed to transfer to another college degree programs in our region.
 A listing of classes required by each pathway is listed in the Degree Requirements section of this Handbook.